 Conducting marketing activities

 So, you have a marketing strategy, now you need to set about putting it into practice.
 The beauty of a strategy is that it will help you narrow down how best to conduct your marketing and where you should be looking to invest most of your resources.

 There are 2 ways you can go about implementing your strategy.
-If you feel you have enough expertise in-house then you can conduct it yourself, or alternatively, and which is often the case for many small businesses, you can outsource the big projects.
-Since many small businesses lack the expertise for certain tasks, outsourcing them makes logical sense, however you’re likely to come across more than 1 company who can fulfil your needs.
+If you feel you have enough expertise in-house then you can conduct it yourself.
+Alternatively, and often the case for many small businesses, is the opportunity to outsource the big projects.
+Since many small businesses lack the expertise for certain tasks, outsourcing them makes logical sense.
+However, you’re likely to come across more than 1 company who can fulfil your needs.
 This is where you need to remain wary of who you opt for.
-For example, a website redesign could see you having a number of designers and agencies to choose from, and with their costs likely to vary along with their level of service, you’ll have to decide the best option to opt for.
+For example, a website redesign could see you having a number of designers and agencies to choose from.
+With their costs likely to vary along with their level of service, you’ll have to decide the best option to opt for.

 In these cases, do as much homework as you can to ensure you make the right decision.
 Look to get some professional marketing advice or a family member/friend who has a background in marketing to help you sieve through the options available to you.
 Additionally, take a quick look at their website and see if they have any case studies of clients they’ve previously worked for.
 You can then get in touch with these businesses and get a first hand account of how they are to work with.
 Finally, you can create a shortlist and get your favoured choices in to pitch their offering to you.
 This will help you better understand what the type of people you’ll be dealing with and who’ll be best served catering for your needs.